 Opto 22 warrants all of its products to be free from defects in material or workmanship for 30 months from the manufacturing date code.
 This warranty is limited to the original cost of the unit only and does not cover installation, labor, or any other contingent costs.
-Opto 22 I/O modules and solid-state relays with date codes of 1/96 or later are guaranteed for life.
+Opto 22 I/O modules and solid-state relays with date codes of 1/96 or newer are guaranteed for life.
 This lifetime warranty excludes reed relay, SNAP serial communication modules, SNAP PID modules, and modules that contain mechanical contacts or switches.
 Opto 22 does not warrant any product, components, or parts not manufactured by Opto 22; for these items, the warranty from the original manufacturer applies.
-These products include, but are not limited to, OptoTerminal-G70, OptoTerminal-G75, and Sony Ericsson GT-48; see the product data sheet for specific warranty information.
-Refer to Opto 22 form number 1042 for complete warranty information.
+Refer to Opto 22 form 1042 for complete warranty information.